Škoda Octavia (1959)

 The saloon was produced until 1964, when it was replaced by the Škoda 1000 MB.
 An estate version was introduced in 1961, and remained in production until 1971.

 The Octavia was the successor to the Škoda 440/445 on which it was based.
 It featured redesigned front axles with a coil spring and telescopic shock absorbers rather than a leaf spring as in the 440.

 The 1270 kg saloons were sold with 1089 cc engines producing 40 PS, later 50 PS, and 1221 cc engines with 45–55 PS.
 The slightly heavier estate wagons at 1365 kg were all shipped with 1.2 litre engines.
 The top speed was 110 to 115 km/h (68 to 71 mph).

 The Škoda Octavia engine and gearbox were used in the Trekka light utility vehicle, which was manufactured in New Zealand from 1966 to 1973, and also in the Skopak, which assembled and sold in Pakistan in the 1970s.

 The Octavia name was resurrected in 1996 for a new model.

+Export

+The Octavia and the similarly styled Felicia were sold in the United States in the early 1960s, despite the extreme Cold War tension between the United States and Czechoslovakia.
+However, Skoda failed to gain a large following in the import scene in the US, As many buyers were scared to buy a Communist-built car.